 Yes, all equipment left with me is insured.
 Once dropped off I take photos of your guitar/amp/pedal/etc and those photos are stored securely off-site.
 I also record make+model+serial number (where possible) of all equipment left with me.
 Again, this data is stored securely.

 And yes, all your kit is safe with me.
-My workshop (I work from home) is very, very secure (those who have been know how secure access is) and I have CCTV fitted throughout which is monitored when no one is home.
-Naturally I won’t go in to specifics on a public website but rest assured that your valuable kit is as safe as it can be.
+My workshop (I work from home) is very, very secure (those who have been here know how secure access is) and I have CCTV fitted throughout which is monitored when no one is home.
+Naturally, I won’t go into specifics on a public website but rest assured that your valuable kit is as safe as it can be.

 I’ve seen other websites that list the jobs they have in and the progress that each job is making.
 I don’t intend doing that with Tonefinder as I feel it’s advertising what’s in the workshop and when it might be potentially picked up.
 Having had guitars worth in excess of £50k in before I think you can see why I won’t be going down that road.

 I use Hiscox for my business insurance.
 Copies of my insurance certificate can be provided on request.

 Yes.
 I keep notes on your name, telephone number(s) and email address.
 I will only ever use your email address to send my newsletter to or for invoicing purposes.
 If you’d rather not get my newsletter then please let me know and I’ll ensure that you don’t receive it.
 If you do get a newsletter and you don’t want to get it again then it’s very easy to unsubscribe.

 I WILL NEVER, EVER, EVER SELL ON YOUR PERSONAL DETAILS TO ANY 3RD PARTY.
 EVER.
 Ever.

 9. You’ve got a lot of testimonials on your website.
 Are they real?

 In a word, yes.
 I keep all emails that contain testimonials and also texts too.
 This is so the testimonials I publish can be verified.